co-operating-systems/PhD/Logic/ACLsDont.md

 BankWebPage c:speaksFor Bank .
 ```

-This and the rule that the Bank quoting Alice - $\text{Bank}|\text{Alice}$ - controls the money transfer from Alice's account.
+which needs to be conjoined with the rule that the Bank quoting Alice - $\text{Bank}|\text{Alice}$ - controls the money transfer from Alice's account.

 todo: for a full account, we need to model the browser speaking for Alice speaking from pages with URLs.

- How did that rule come about?
- Well, somewhere the handoff axiom was used by the bank to allow it to handoff statements

 Perhaps because $\text{Bank}$ controls the transfer of any money from all accounts (though that super-admin power should perhaps ever be directly invoked).